DessimozLab/omamer/README.md

 You should have received a copy of the GNU Lesser General Public License along with OMAmer.
 If not, see <http://www.gnu.org/licenses/>.

 # Citation
-Rossier Victor, Alex Warwick Vesztrocy, Marc Robinson-Rechavi, and Christophe Dessimoz.
-2020.
-“OMAmer: Tree-Driven and Alignment-Free Protein Assignment to Subfamilies Outperforms Closest Sequence Approaches.” <bioRxiv. https://doi.org/10.1101/2020.04.30.068296>.
+Victor Rossier, Alex Warwick Vesztrocy, Marc Robinson-Rechavi, Christophe Dessimoz, OMAmer: tree-driven and alignment-free protein assignment to subfamilies outperforms closest sequence approaches, Bioinformatics, 2021;, btab219, https://doi.org/10.1093/bioinformatics/btab219

 Code used for that paper is available here: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4593702.svg)](https://doi.org/10.5281/zenodo.4593702)